chef/chef-web-docs/chef_master/source/server_security.rst

 #.
 Ensure that PostgreSQL is installed on the PostgreSQL machine and has SSL support compiled-in.
 This applies whether you are compiling your own source or using a pre-compiled binary.

 #.
-Place SSL certificates in the proper directories on the PostgreSQL machine, and ensure they have correct filenames, ownerships, and permissions.
+Place SSL certificates in the proper directories on the PostgreSQL machine and ensure they have correct filenames, ownerships, and permissions.

 #.
 Enable SSL on PostgreSQL, and specify paths to the SSL certificates.
 This can be done by editing ``postgresql.conf`` on the PostgreSQL machine and ensuring the relevant entries are present (substitute the appropriate paths):